HaxeFlixel/haxeflixel.com/src/documents/documentation/00_getting_started/05-hello-world-command-line.html.md

 }
 ```

-All you need to do is add the following in the create() method;
+All you need to do is add the following in the create() method:

 ``` haxe
 add(new FlxText(0, 0, 100, "Hello World!"));
 ```

-Your MenuState.hx should now look like this;
+Your MenuState.hx should now look like this:

 ``` haxe
 package;